-Fig. 8 The Pullius Peregrinus Sarcophagus, Rome, third century.
+Figure 8: The Pullius Peregrinus Sarcophagus, Rome, third century.

 sometimes more.
 This model is seen in Roman art from the mid-second century.
 During the Byzantine era, it was adopted by Christian art and was used on the sarcophagi of bishops.
-On the Ariosti sarcophagus, for instance, there are seven shell-patterned arched niches (Fig. 8).
+On the Ariosti sarcophagus, for instance, there are seven shell-patterned arched niches (Fig. 9).
 In the center niche, Jesus is seated on a chair, holding an open book in his hand.
 In the remaining niches are his apostles, who are standing and looking in different directions.
 All of the figures are dressed in tunics and palliums according to the artistic tradition we have already seen.
 Most of the apostles are looking at Jesus; however, it is interesting that the figure to the left, one before the last, is looking left, that is, in the direction of the leftmost figure, and not towards Jesus, similar to the figures in the Huqoq mosaic.
 The Christian columnar sarcophagi reflect a combination of two traditions.
 On the one hand, the tradition of the “philosopher” sarcophagi from the third century, and on the other hand, an artistic approach which attributed to each figure or scene an arched niche separated by columns.
 This combination is also found in the Huqoq mosaic, and points to the mosaic creators’ artistic affinities with the artistic models of Late Antiquity.